3 learning strategies for children in remote Indonesia

-At a ChildFund-supported early childhood development (ECD) centre in Sumba, Indonesia, teacher Kristina makes model fruit out of old newspapers and paint, resources she has nearby, so she can show her pupils, children aged five and younger, what fruits look like.
+At a ChildFund-supported early childhood development (ECD) centre in Sumba, Indonesia, teacher Kristina makes model fruit out of old newspapers and paint.
+These are simple tools and resources she has nearby, which she uses to show her pupils, children aged five and younger, what fruits look like.

 The ECD centre in Sumba focuses plenty of attention on creating educational tools with locally available resources.